 It will be relevant to those with career trajectories in the private, public, and NGO sectors, and it is particularly appropriate for those working in or with newly-developed, transitional and developing countries.
-Our graduates have an impressive career record in the UK or in their home countries.
+Our graduates have an impressive career record in the UK and internationally.

-The MSc in Management and Information Systems can help its graduates select and target jobs in any part of the hybrid triangle shown in the link below.
-It marks the overall set of typical jobs into which our graduates move, which are some mix of management role or subject specialism (such as services, production, logistics, marketing, etc.); technology role; and information systems role.
+The MSc in Management and Information Systems can help you select and target jobs in any part of the hybrid triangle.
+It marks the overall set of typical jobs into which our you move, which are some mix of management role or subject specialism (such as services, production, logistics, marketing, etc); technology role; and information systems role.

-Each year, one or two of our MSc students are bitten by the postgraduate bug and decide to continue their studies by undertaking a PhD.
+Each year, some students are bitten by the postgraduate bug and decide to continue their studies by undertaking a PhD.
 Those who take a PhD typically see themselves with a career trajectory into academia or into a research-intensive job role such as consultancy or policy advisory positions.
 Those from the MSc M&IS programme may study with the University's Centre for Development Informatics .